Kong/docs.konghq.com/app/konnect/gateway-manager/active-tracing.md

 {{site.konnect_product_name}}'s active tracing capability offers exclusive, in-depth insights that cannot be replicated by third-party telemetry tools.
 The detailed traces generated during live active tracing session are unique to Kong and provide unparalleled visibility into system performance.

 ## Logs

+For deeper insights, you can enhance tracing session with logs.
 When initiating a tracing session, administrators can choose to enable log capture, which collects detailed Kong Gateway logs for the duration of the session.
 These logs are then correlated with traces using *trace_id* and *span_id* providing a comprehensive and drill-down view of logs generated during specific trace or span.

 ## Payload Capture

-When critical services malfunction, it is crucial to be able to identify and pinpoint failures.
-This is where having access to API payload helps.
-In addition to traces, active tracing can capture request and response payloads.
-To protect sensitive data, the captured payloads are run through a **sanitizer**.
+While troubleshooting it important to have access to all the information that Kong is acting on.
+This is where having access to request headers (and body) helps.
+In addition to traces, request and response headers (and body) can be captured for each trace.
+In some cases it can help pinpoint failures.

-#### Payload Sanitizer
+#### Protecting Sensitive Data with Payload Sanitizer

+Since the payload data is sensitive, {{site.base_gateway}} offers out-of-box protection to data.
+The captured payloads (headers and body) are run through a **log sanitizer**.
+Log sanitizer uses [Luhn] (https://stripe.com/resources/more/how-to-use-the-luhn-algorithm-a-guide-in-applications-for-businesses) algorithm, a well-known algorithm to validate credit card numbers.
+The redaction is done by replacing the matched characters with *.
 The sanitizer performs two key the functions :

 - **Authorization Header Redaction** : Redacts the authorization parameters (not the authorization scheme) from the Authorization header (HTTP reference doc)
 - **Sensitive Data Redaction** : Redacts valid credit card numbers (validated using Luhn check) that match the regex pattern:  (\\d[\\n -]*){11,18}\\d

-Log sanitizer uses Luhn algorithm, a well-known algorithm to validate credit card numbers, International Mobile Equipment Identity (IMEI) numbers, and other numerical data.
-The redaction is done by replacing the matched characters with *

 ```
 For example : A number such as 4242-4242-4242-4242 is redacted to *******************
 ```

-#### Customer-Managed Encryption Keys (CMEK)

-Konnect gives customer organizations complete control over the cryptographic keys used to protect their data.
-This capability ensures that payload data is secured for each organization with their own key and nobody can decrypt the payload, including Konnect.

-Konnect integrates with **AWS Key Management Service (KMS)** to allow customers to centrally manage keys and define policies.
-Today, Konnect supports symmetric key encryption where the key can be used to encrypt and decrypt the data.
-The key can be in a single AWS region or replicated into other regions for disaster recovery.

-Note : Payload capture is an **opt-in** feature that may be enabled with a prior agreement to the Advanced Feature Addendum.
-Talk to your orgnaization admin to opt-in to enable this feature.

 ## Reading traces and logs in {{site.konnect_short_name}} trace viewer

 Traces captured in an active tracing session can be visualized in {{site.konnect_short_name}}'s built-in trace viewer.
-The trace viewer displays a **Summary** view and a **Trace** view.
-You can gain instant insights with the summary view while the trace view will help you dive deeper.
+The trace viewer displays a **Summary** view, a **Span** view and a **Logs** view.
+You can gain instant insights with the summary view while the span and logs view help you to dive deeper.

 #### Summary view

 Summary view helps you visualize the entire API request-response flow in a single glance.
 This view provides a concise overview of critical metrics and a transaction map.
-The transaction map includes the plugins executed by {{site.base_gateway}} on both the request and the response along with the times spent in each phase.
+The lifecyle map includes the different phases of {{site.base_gateway}} and the plugins executed by {{site.base_gateway}} on both the request and the response along with the times spent in each phase.
 Use the summary view to quickly understand the end-to-end API flow, identify performance bottlenecks, and optimize your API strategy.

 #### Span view